-Where does IDF get its information from for the statistics found within the Diabetes Atlas?
+Where does IDF get its information from for the statistics found in the Diabetes Atlas?

-IDF gathers information from peer-reviewed journals, national health statistics reports, reports from international agencies such as the WHO and CDC, and from personal communication with investigators within the IDF network.
-These studies are then judged for quality and used to generate the estimates for diabetes found in the Diabetes Atlas.
-Estimates for mortality and healthcare expenditures rely on these data and other published figures to the estimate the number of deaths and the medical costs attributable to diabetes.
+IDF gathers information from peer-reviewed journals, national health statistics reports, reports from international agencies such as the CDC and WHO (including STEPwise approach to surveillance reports), and from personal communication with investigators within the IDF network.
+These studies are then judged for quality and used to generate the estimates for diabetes found in the IDF Diabetes Atlas.
+Estimates for mortality and health expenditures rely on IDF prevalence data and other WHO figures to estimate the number of deaths and the medical costs attributable to diabetes.

 When should I use national prevalence and how is this calculated?